-Student is required to submit the following information for assignment grading...
+The student is required to submit the following information for assignment grading...

 - 1. 70 PERCENT ON FINAL ASSESSMENT

 - 2. DRIVER'S LICENSE

 - 3. SCHEDULE OF TIME WORKED ON ASSIGNMENT

 - 4. AFFIDAVIT OF EXAM COMPLETION

 - 5. PROCTOR CERTIFICATION

 - 6. TELEPHONE CONFIRMATION